Install Cells on Raspberry

 We use the default mariadb-server package shipped with Bullseye, it installs the 10.5 version with no hassle:

-Start a MySQL prompt and create the database and the dedicated pydio
+Start a MySQL prompt and create the database and the dedicated pydio user.

 Verification¶

-Check the service is running and that the user pydio
+Check the service is running and that the user pydio is correctly created:

 Retrieve binary¶